 Simon Emeny, chief executive of Fuller’s, will be talking about the innovative work the group has done to support and develop its people, including pledging to pay for residency for established non-UK staff and investing in technology to keep its workforce connected.

-Andrew Stones, managing director of Be At One, Steve Rockey, ex‑Byron and Big Easy, now People Director at Lime Wood, and Tamsyn Hawkins, people director, St Austell Brewery will discuss how the pub sector can work together to promote itself as an attractive long-term employer.
+Adam Gregory, operations director at Be At One, Steve Rockey, ex‑Byron and Big Easy, now People Director at Lime Wood, and Tamsyn Hawkins, people director, St Austell Brewery will discuss how the pub sector can work together to promote itself as an attractive long-term employer.
 They will be joined by Greg Mangham, founder & chief executive of the new charity Only A Pavement Away to talk about how the charity aims to help homeless and vulnerable people into careers in hospitality, and its potential to help solve recruitment issues within the pub sector.

 Krister Kristiansen, UK MD of Attensi: gamified 3D simulations that make corporate training fun